Luerson/Passwords-Manager/english_version/README.md

 The purpose of the program is to store several passwords in a safe way that can be recovered by the user whenever he wants.
 All passwords are encrypted before being saved in the database (sqlite3), to give more security to the operation.

-- The 'download_executable' file will be used to download the application and all the files necessary for the proper functioning of the program, including the icon file and the database used.
+- The 'executable_download.exe' file will be used to download the application and all the files necessary for the proper functioning of the program, including the icon file and the database used.
 Once the installation is complete, the executable program will be inside the downloaded folder, named 'HIDDEN' and with a lock icon.